 A pea size of poison doesn’t make it any less of a poison.
 Let’s look at some fun facts about fluoride.
 When you’ve read them consider if it is logical to put fluoride in your mouth.
-I’ve a sneaky suspicion you’ll never look at toothpaste the same way again.
+I have a sneaky suspicion you’ll never look at toothpaste the same way again.

 Fluoride causes or is associated with (this is not an exhaustive list):

 - Reduces IQ

 - Joint pain

 - Fluoridosis of teeth and bones

 Fluoride doesn’t sound like it’s doing us any favours at all.
 The very thing fluoride is said to protect is suffering.
 Our teeth.
 In fact, there is a complete lack of evidence that fluoride does anything good for dental health at all.
 To top it all off those risks are from just ONE ingredient in toothpaste.
 Toothpaste is packed with questionable ingredients like sodium lauryl sulfate (SLS), among other things we’d be better off not ingesting.

 Here’s an interesting fact; fluoride happens to be the main ingredient in anti-depressant drug Fluoxetine (Prozac) as well as various other psychiatric drugs.
 Eyebrow-raising stuff to say the least.
 Fluoride just has so many negatives.
 For me, the risks outweigh the non-existent benefits.